chousemath/life_plan/goals.txt

 ### My Goals

-* [Jo] Launch a small software business / youtube channel with the goal of generating a small amount of passive income at 30
+* [Jo] Launch a small software business / youtube channel with the goal of generating a small amount of passive income at 30 (e.g. www.learnkonglish.com)
 * [Jo] Start writing a book with the goal of self-publishing and selling on Amazon by 30
 * [Jo] Get married by 30
-* [Jo] Start a career as a software engineer (regular or senior) at a large company (more than 1000 employees), mid-level software engineer salary ($76667) by 30
+* [Jo] Start a career as a software engineer (regular or senior) at a large company in Seattle (more than 1000 employees), mid-level software engineer salary ($76667) by 30
 * [Su] Get a job at an American Starbucks with the goal of perfecting my English language skills and getting used to English culture in as short a time as possible by 31
 * [Jo] Move into a small home / apartment by 30 (this will be a temporary home while we plan and save up for our more permanent home)
 * [Jo&Su] Start raising a dog by 30